 - The role has practical as well as purely scientific aspects and involves adapting to different types of working environments and liaising with a variety of people.

 - Jobs are available throughout the UK, with opportunities in most large towns and cities.
 However, this is a small profession overall.

-- The range of fields in which it is possible to work is broadening due to increased legislation and growing recognition of factors that impact on staff health, such as stress at work.
+- The range of fields in which it's possible to work is broadening due to increased legislation and growing recognition of factors that impact on staff health, such as stress at work.

 - Travel within a working day is common, as you need to visit clients' sites to investigate situations in the workplace.

-- Overnight absence from home for site visits is possible but this is more likely if you are responsible for more than one site or involved in consultancy work.
+- Overnight absence from home for site visits is possible but this is more likely if you're responsible for more than one site or involved in consultancy work.

 - Overseas work and travel is possible, particularly if you work for an international company or for the offshore industry.

-Most employers look for candidates who come from a science or engineering-based background and who have a science-related degree, for example in pure mathematics, science, engineering or health.
+Most employers will want you to have a science or engineering-based background with a science-related degree, such as pure mathematics, science, engineering or health.

 In particular, the following subjects may increase your chances:

 - biomedical science